 “Remember, Man, you are dust, and to dust you shall return.”
-Our Ash Wednesday services are overturned this year because of Covid19.
-No ashes on the forehead.
-They’re to be sprinkled on our heads.
-Not sure how many will go for that, so maybe we should look again at this popular rite opening the lenten season.
+This Ash Wednesday ashes will be placed on our forehead.
+We should look carefully at this popular rite opening the lenten season.

 In fact, “Humans– despite their many accomplishments–owe their existence to a six inch layer of topsoil and the fact that it rains.”

 That’s the way Jesus sees it when he speaks of seed falling to the ground.
 It has to fall to the ground to bring life again.
 “Amen, amen, I say to you, unless a grain of wheat falls to the ground and dies, it remains just a grain of wheat; but if it dies, it produces much fruit.”
 (John 12:24)

 In a letter, St. Paul of the Cross wrote about mystical death, which may help us think about today.

 “Life means dying every day as servants and friends of God.
 ‘We die daily; for you are dead and your life is hidden with Christ in God.’
 We undergo a mystical death.